Attention-deficit/hyperactivity disorder (ADHD) in children

 Giving medications safely

 The best results usually occur when a team approach is used, with teachers, parents, and therapists or physicians working together.
-You can help by making every effort to work with your child's teachers and by referring them to reliable sources of information to support their efforts in the classroom.
+Educate yourself about ADHD, and then work with your child's teachers and refer them to reliable sources of information to support their efforts in the classroom.

 Lifestyle and home remedies

-Because ADHD is a complex disorder and each person with ADHD is unique, it's hard to make recommendations that are right for every child.
-But some of the following suggestions may help:
+Because ADHD is complex and each person with ADHD is unique, it's hard to make recommendations that work for every child.
+But some of the following suggestions may help create an environment in which your child can succeed.

 Children at home